Issue Deep Dive

 Multilateral Spending and Commitments

-Although up until 2021, the EUI have not provided any core contributions to multilaterals working in agriculture, recent pledges made to multilaterals working on this issue are summarized below.
-Some of these pledges will be counted as bilateral funding since they constituted earmarked funding through multilaterals rather than core contributions.
+Until 2021, the EUI had not provided any core contributions to multilaterals working in agriculture.
+Recent pledges made to multilaterals working on this issue are summarized below.
+Some of these pledges are counted as bilateral funding, since they constituted earmarked funding through multilaterals rather than core contributions.

 Funding and Policy Outlook